-Technological advances, particularly in natural language processing (NLP) and machine learning, have meant that AI chatbots have gone from strength to strength over the last couple of years.
+Technological advances, particularly in natural language processing (NLP) and machine learning, have enabled AI chatbots to go from strength to strength over the last couple of years.
 They can now perform a range of services, from FAQ handling to order processing and appointment booking, and they even engage in small talk.
 But, as more users rely upon these chatbots, their constraints become evident.

 1. Poor Comprehension and Language Processing

 Superficial understanding: In most cases, it is difficult for an AI chatbot to interpret or understand subtleties in human language accurately.
-While they can interpret simple commands and provide factual answers to direct questions, the models only flounder as soon as a complex sentence is thrown at them, or two terms in one meaning are orchestrated due to language idioms.
-Because of this restriction, there are many misinterpretations and incorrect conclusions.
+While AI chatbots can interpret simple commands and provide factual answers to direct questions, they struggle with complex sentences or multiple meanings conveyed by language idioms.
+Due to this limitation, they often lead to misinterpretations and incorrect conclusions.

 2. Incurable Idiocy: Contextual Awareness Deficiency

-Inability to maintain context: Unlike an experienced human customer service representative, most AI chatbots cannot retain context from one interaction with a user to another.
+- Inability to maintain context: Unlike an experienced human customer service representative, most AI chatbots cannot retain context from one interaction with a user to another.
 They may get one answer right but not proceed to see how it is connected with the question that comes before or -posts- its place.
-When a user asks about the cost of a product, moves on to ask if it is available, and then that same chatbot may now understand that both questions refer to the price and availability, respectively, for one single specific item.
+When a user asks about the cost of a product and then asks whether it is available, that same chatbot may now understand that both questions refer to the price and availability, respectively, of one specific item.

 3. Low Emotional Quotient

-Stiff and contrived exchanges: When chatting with chatbots, it is very easy to tell that you are not dealing with another human.
-Chatbots are not loaded with emotional Intelligence, and it is still difficult for them to engage the user effectively.
-In customer service scenarios, a human touch will often be needed.
+- Stiff, contrived exchanges: Another issue is the stiffness and contrivance of exchanges.
+When chatting with chatbots, it’s easy to tell you’re not dealing with a human.
+Chatbots lack emotional intelligence.
+They still struggle to engage users effectively.
+In customer service scenarios, a human touch is often needed.

-Generic responses: Many chatbots give answers that are the same for all users and do not consider their habits, history, or specific requirements.
-This absence of customization could result in suboptimal user throughput and efficiency.
+- Generic responses: Many chatbots provide the same answers to all users and do not take into account their habits, history, or specific requirements.
+This absence of customisation could result in suboptimal user throughput and efficiency.

-Fewer Data Utilizations: They are data-driven, but they do it in a way that allows them to get your user-related info.
-A chatbot, however, that lacks access to purchase history could suggest irrelevant product recommendations or simply it would remain unaware of the user’s most recent issues.
+- Fewer Data Utilizations: They are data-driven, but they do it in a way that allows them to get your user-related info.
+A chatbot, however, that lacks access to purchase history could suggest irrelevant product recommendations or simply remain unaware of the user’s most recent issues.

 5. Depends on scripted scripts

-Scripted responses: The majority of chatbots rely on a series of pre-written scripts to navigate conversations.
-While this approach can be reliable, it limits the chatbot to answer only anticipated questions or conversations that do not deviate from those templates.
+- Scripted Responses: The majority of chatbots rely on pre-written scripts to navigate conversations.
+While this approach can be reliable, it limits the chatbot to answering only anticipated questions or conversations that do not deviate from those templates.
+This is one of the key Current Flaws and Improvement Suggestions for AI Chatbots, as it restricts the AI’s ability to handle diverse queries and limits overall performance.
+Enhancing chatbot flexibility will address this flaw and improve the system’s ability to engage in more dynamic conversations.

 6. Problems with the Multi-Turn Dialogues

-Challenge of Ensuring Coherence: Multi-turn dialogue is often the single greatest challenge when a user and chatbot engage in meaningful turn-taking.
-During a conversation, chatbots can lose track of the flow of the conversation, fail to remember earlier inputs, or, in some cases, not hold coherence, resulting in difficulty and frustration during the interaction.
+- Challenge of Ensuring Coherence: Multi-turn dialogue is often the single greatest challenge when a user and chatbot engage in meaningful turn-taking.
+During a conversation, chatbots can lose track of the flow, forget earlier inputs or, in some cases, lack coherence, resulting in difficulty and frustration during the interaction.

-Inability to Escalate Complex Queries: When a chatbot doesn’t know how to respond to something it has no answer for, it struggles to escalate effectively.
-This will leave users feeling captured or neglected and degrade the quality of service perceived.
+- Inability to Escalate Complex Queries: When a chatbot doesn’t know how to respond to something it doesn’t understand, it struggles to escalate effectively.
+This will leave users feeling captured or neglected and degrade the perceived quality of service.

 7. Security and Privacy Concern

-User Privacy Issues: The most common reason for chatbots’ lack of user experience is that they are heavily data-dependent.
+- User Privacy Issues: The most common reason for chatbots’ poor user experience is their heavy reliance on data.
 Chatbots cannot make responses if they don’t have enough information about the users.
-Certainly, this data is helpful for personalization, but people might not be comfortable if they do not know how their data is being shared.
+Certainly, this data is helpful for personalisation, but people might not be comfortable if they do not know how their data is being shared.

 How can AI Chatbots be better?